 Many lenders and business owners know the rules of the SCRA as they apply to civil matters.
 They know they have to get a military status verification before heading to civil court.
-But what about the SCRA and bankruptcy proceedings?
+But what about the SCRA and military bankruptcy proceedings?
 What are these protections and when do they come into play?

 Bankruptcy Protections Under the SCRA

 Rules governing the SCRA and bankruptcy are the same as the rules governing the SCRA and civil matters.
-The ways in which the SCRA affects bankruptcy proceedings are identical to the ways in which it affects civil proceedings.
+The ways in which the SCRA affects filing bankruptcy are identical to the ways in which it affects civil proceedings.

 Stay in Compliance with the SCRA

 Attempting to bring a service member to court without providing an affidavit as to military service or taking any civil action against them is a serious offence under the SCRA.
 Those who fail to comply with this important law may face harsh fines or even criminal penalties.